 Cooper Landing is approximately 69.9 square miles.

 Gwin's Lodge was actually built from spruce logs harvested from the surrounding Chugach National Forest.
 Pat and Helen Gwin cut, hauled, and hand-peeled the logs themselves.
-They opened the lodge on January 1, 1952.
+They opened the lodge on January 1, 1952.close

 Favorite Bay Lodge

 All of the Lodges on this list have a few things in common.
 They're all surrounded by beautiful environments, they all have gracious and hospitable staffs, and they all have fantastic fishing (obviously).
 So what makes Favorite Bay Lodge stand out from the other nine fantastic lodges on this list?
 Lots, but primarily whale watching!